Offset error and Zero-point error

 For instance, if a pressure sensor outputs 1 mV when no pressure is applied (0 psi), it has a zero-point error of 1 mV.

-However, while zero-point error only describes the deviation at zero input, offset error refers to the consistent deviation across all measurement points.
+However, while zero-point error only describes the deviation at zero input, offset refers to the consistent deviation across all measurement points.

 These errors can be corrected through a process called calibration.